 In New Jersey, generally you must file a lawsuit with the civil court against the person or organization liable for the accident within two years from the date the injury occurred.
 There are also some laws which may shorten this time frame.
 If you fail to meet the deadline, you may lose your right to be compensated.
 There are exceptions, however, which is why you may want to consult with a well-informed Gloucester County personal injury lawyer.

 An injury resulting from the negligence of a state employee or agency requires you to file a formal claim within 90 days of the injury.
 After six months, if the claim is not resolved, a lawsuit can be filed.
 The lawsuit generally must be filed within two years of the injury.
+However, if there was a death involved in your accident, reach out to a Gloucester wrongful death lawyer about the statute of limitations for a wrongful death claim.

 Talk to a Gloucester County Personal Injury Attorney

 Do not attempt to file your lawsuit on your own.
 The legal process is filled with filing deadlines, specific documents and forms, investigations into the circumstances that caused your injury, negotiations with insurance companies and other parties, and many other factors.
 A Gloucester County personal injury lawyer who is knowledgeable about the personal injury legal process can handle your claim and manage all aspects of the legal process to make sure you receive the compensation you deserve.
-Call today to make a no-obligation appointment.
+Contact or call today to make a no-obligation appointment.